August 2014 Flight Demonstration

 We call our system the ADS-B Link Augmentation System (ALAS).
 It is a simple, low cost peripheral that is designed to be compatible with virtually any ADS-B avionics installation.
 It also does not interfere with the aircraft's normal ADS-B transmissions.
 ALAS prototypes have been flying successfully since 2010 and we hope to have full certification by mid-2015.
 End User and Air Navigation Service Provider costs for our system are expected to be the lowest in the industry.

 In sum, we currently rely upon WWII-era passive radar systems to monitor the location of commercial aircraft.
 The FAA has mandated that all commercial aircraft must be equipped with ADS-B by 2020.
 Other space-based ADS-B tracking solutions may not be built out until the end of the decade and will have a 10-15 second delay in tracking planes.
-That's an enormous difference, as Globalstar's solution should be certified within the next 18 months and can track down to the second.
+That's an enormous difference, as Globalstar's solution can track down to the second.